accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/methodologie.md

 Not all users with a motor disability will be able to use the touch interface, so they will need to interact via an external switch: keyboard or other external device.

-In order to test the criteria relating to the use of applications with an external keyboard, it will be necessary to connect an external device to the terminal and set a number of parameters in the platforms.
+In order to test the criteria relating to the use of applications with an external keyboard, it will be necessary to connect an external device to the device and set a number of parameters in the platforms.

 ##### iOS

-To enable the terminal to be controlled by an external keyboard, the "Full keyboard access" option needs to be activated.
+To enable the device to be controlled by an external keyboard, the "Full keyboard access" option needs to be activated.
 To do this, go to *Settings &gt; Accessibility &gt; Keyboards &gt; Full keyboard access* and activate "Full keyboard access".

 iOS allows you to specify a focus style for users using an external device (*Settings &gt; Accessibility &gt; Keyboard &gt; Full Keyboard Access*).
 The user can choose to:
 - to hide it automatically after a configurable time;